IJF Academy Rules

 Students can follow the study material on the platform or this can be downloaded.
 No material is sent in any other way.

-Trial Tests open on every Wednesday midnight (Central European Time) and offer maximum 5 attempts for testing knowledge and preparation for the Weekly Test.
-These Trial Tests are for practicing purposes only!
+Trial Tests open on every Wednesday midnight (Coordinated Univeral Time) and offer maximum 5 attempts for testing knowledge and preparation for the Weekly Test.
+These Trial Tests are for practising purposes only!
 Their results will not affect the final result of the student.

-Weekly Tests open on every Saturday midnight (Central European Time) and will remain open until the last day of the semester.
+Weekly Tests open on every Saturday midnight (Coordinated Univeral Time) and will remain open until the last day of the semester.
 The student is allowed a maximum of 3 attempts.
-Every student should achieve minimum 60% grade in any of the 3 attempts.
+Every student should achieve a minimum 60% grade in any of the 3 attempts.

-A student will not be invited for the Final Examination and Assessment unless he or she reaches 60% in all 14 modules.
+A student will not be invited for the Final Examination and Assessment unless he or she reaches 60% in all indicated modules.

 Students can monitor their progress and results by downloading their status by clicking on the “Online Results” button in the section of “Your Courses” on the platform.